Skip to main content

 task: Review the contract | owner: Ahmed | due: 2026-04-15

-No nesting.
-No indentation rules.
-No closing tags.
-The keyword tells you what the line is.
-The value after the colon is the content.
-Properties follow pipes.
+No nesting, no indentation rules, no closing tags.
+A keyword tells you what the line is; the value after the colon is its content; properties follow the pipes.
+Prose needs no keyword at all.

 Even code follows this rule.
 Triple backticks delimit the value — think of it like a stringified JSON object placed as the keyword's value: